FlyingWorkshop/AutoDiff/README.md

   <img src="readme_images/numerical_diff_error.png"  alt="Computational Graph Example"/>
 </p>

+Below, we can see how the error changes with $h$.
+In this example, I used the sigmoid function and it's derivative.

 ### Numerical Errors: [Rounding](https://en.wikipedia.org/wiki/Round-off_error) and [Truncation](https://en.wikipedia.org/wiki/Truncation_error)

 **Rounding Errors**: computers are limited in how they represent numbers